Application Process2023-09-11T14:41:08-05:00

 Summit’s school hours are 8:30 a.m.-3:30 p.m.
 Monday-Friday.
 Extended Daycare is available from 7:15-8:20 a.m., and 3:30-5:30 p.m.

 Summit offers financial aid from two pools: income-based and special case-based.
-Financial Aid applications are considered in each pool.
+Financial Aid online applications are considered in each pool, and initial applications were due February 7, 2024.
+After that, applications are considered on a case-by-case basis.
+We encourage you to apply early.

 Income-Based Financial Aid: